 Research online shopping websites before you buy and stick to well-known, trusted businesses.

 Know the warning signs

-Extremely low prices, payments through direct bank deposits, and online stores that are very new or have limited information about delivery and other policies can all be signs of a scam.
+Extremely low prices, payments through direct bank deposits, and online stores that are very new or have limited information about delivery, return and privacy policies can all be signs of a scam.

 Use secure payment methods

-Never pay by direct bank deposits, money transfers or digital currencies such as Bitcoin as it is rare to recover money sent this way.
-Pay by PayPal or your credit card.
+Never pay by direct bank deposits, money transfers or digital currencies such as Bitcoin, because it is rare to recover money sent this way.
+You should pay by PayPal or with your credit card.
 You may want to set up a second card with a low credit limit and keep it specifically for online shopping.
 This will help minimise financial losses if your card details are compromised after shopping online.

 Don’t engage, and report suspicious contact

 Be aware of any strange phone calls, messages or emails you get about online orders.
 It could be someone trying to get you to share your personal or financial details.
 If someone contacts you about an order you don’t remember placing, it could be a scam.
 Stop contact and reach out to the store using the details on their official website to check.

 Don’t let your guard down while you’re waiting for your goods to arrive.
 Cybercriminals can send fake parcel delivery notifications with links that could trick you into downloading malware or giving away your personal details.
 If you receive such a message, do not click on the link.
 Delete the message immediately.
 You can contact the seller or the courier company using the details on their official website.
 Scamwatch has examples of what these fraudulent text messages may look like.